 Recommended previous knowledge

-The course assumes a good proficiency in written and oral English
+The course assumes a good command of both English and Norwegian

 10 credits overlap with ENG4162 – Contrastive Analysis and Learner Language (discontinued)

 Seminar, two hours per week for 14 weeks, 28 hours in all.

 Students must turn in two shorter essays.
 The essays must be approved before the student can take the final exam.

 The evaluation will be based on a take-home exam spanning over 3 days.
 The paper must be appr.
 10 pages (2300 characters per page).

 The assignment will be published in Inspera, and you must also submit your paper in Inspera.
 Read more about submission procedures.

 Use of sources and citation

 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.